 In Sweden, there is no minimum wage law and there is therefore no special wage level that automatically applies to posted employees in Sweden.
 However, wages may be stipulated in Swedish collective agreements that are negotiated by employer- and employee-representative organisations.
 Posted workers may also have the right to compensation for travel, room and board during the posting in Sweden, as well as a right to accommodation.
 The contents of the agreements vary from industry to industry.

 Posting employers must seek information on the wages that apply to posted workers in the collective agreements that are on the page “The Swedish labour market model and collective agreements”.
 If you have questions about collective agreements or what wages apply in a certain industry, you should contact the relevant employer- or employee-representative organisation.

 As an employer, you can also sign collective agreements with a Swedish employee-representative organisation or become a member of a Swedish employer-representative organisation and thereby become bound by a Swedish collective agreement.
 The employee-representative organisations have the right to take industrial action to get posting employers to sign collective agreements.

 Several factors determine if the posted worker must pay income tax in Sweden or in his or her home country, including how long the person stays in Sweden and how the tax treaty between Sweden and the home country is formulated.
 It is the Swedish Tax Agency that is responsible for issues concerning tax obligations.

 Right to social welfare benefits

-If the employee is posted from a country within the EU/EEA or Switzerland, he/she or the employer in the home country should apply for certificate A1.
-Certificate A1 shows what country the employee is insured in and what country the employee or employer shall pay social security contributions in.
+If the worker according to the EU rules on the coordination of social security systems is posted from a country within the EU/EEA or Switzerland, he/she or the employer in the home country should apply for certificate A1.
+Certificate A1 shows what country the worker is insured in and what country the worker or employer shall pay social security contributions in.
 In order to get the certificate, you contact the equivalent of the Swedish Social Insurance Agency in your home country.